lenhutnam298/lenhutnam298/README.md

 🔭 I’m currently a second year student and learning at Faculty of Information Technology, Ho Chi Minh University of Science, Vietnam National University HCM City

 🌱 I'm just like Mathematics and have a passion with Information Technology (IT).
-Someday, I wanna become a godd Software Enginneer/ Programmer. :)
+Someday, I wanna become a "good" Software Enginneer/ Programmer. :)

 😄 I like making friend and learn programming =))